 Yet if there is one difference between the two regions of Cynnahu it is the awareness and general preparedness of and against danger.
 Farther from Storm’s Eye than the Inner Isles, and closer to Nag Isle, to the Outer Islefolk the threat of corsairs and the Black Fleet are more immediate… and become even more so the further west you sail.

 Only two islands are outside of Cynnagu’s borders: one a mysterious and deadly cluster of green on the map, and the other a constant threat of war and death.

 Home of the Tree People and their ruler Queen Ivythorn.
 No ship has ever sailed to Arabor and returned.

 Home of the Dragonkin Vuglrath ere he was slain, Vul Isle was renamed Nag Isle during Noson’s Landing when the first Naga arrived and settled there prior to making war upon Cynnahu millennia ago.
 Swampy as rule save for Va Volcano that was Vulgrath’s prime dwelling, it is from here the mireborn seek to conquer the Archipelago.

 Of course, Cynnahu is not alone in the world.
-Humanity, the Tree People of Arabor, and the Naga came from somewhere even if, ultimately, it was at the fatal expense of the native Dragonkin.
-But where from, and what forces compelled these three races to leave home seeking new lands?
+Humanity, the Tree People of Arabor, and the Naga came from somewhere even if it ultimately was at the fatal expense of the native Dragonkin.
+But where from, and what forces compelled these three races to leave home seeking new lands across uncharted oceans?
 “Escow” means refugee for a reason and, despite what the Escow people might wish, no land may remain forever isolated.
 So what if…